Welcome to my stop on the blog tour for The Cornish Lady by Nicola Pryce.

-There were a lot many characters in the book.
+There were a lot of characters in the book.
 Apart from the Lords and the Ladies and their bairns, there were the lady’s maids, servants, gardeners, prisoners of war and soldiers.
 This is expected in a story set in the Victorian era so no complaints there.
-In fact, as the story proceeded, I was enjoying it – the caring maids, the lovely ladies and my favorite character in the book – Henry Trevelyan.
+In fact, as the story proceeded, I was enjoying it – the caring maids, the lovely ladies and my favourite character in the book – Henry Trevelyan.

 He plays a very important role in the story.
-From a kind hearted man to someone who betrays Angelica and back, I really loved the way his character was portrayed in the book.
+From a kind-hearted man to someone who betrays Angelica and back, I really loved the way his character was portrayed in the book.
 Angelica seemed okay too.
 She was a bit hesitant or selfish in the beginning.
 The girl who got what she wanted to the girl who has to fight to get what she wants – the transformation was terrific.
 Also, there is a love triangle or two in the story which makes it even more interesting.

 The story seemed a tad dull and boring in the first few chapters.
 It was all about how Angelica felt, how people ‘betrayed’ her, and how her father found love again after her mother’s death.
-The story seemed centered on Angelica.
+The story seemed centred on Angelica.
 I wouldn’t have minded this if Angelica was not a fussy woman.
-Knowing that she’s used to being the center of attention, it does make sense that she has problems when things do not go as she had planned.
+Knowing that she’s used to being the centre of attention, it does make sense that she has problems when things do not go as she had planned.
 But I wish she was portrayed as someone strong who would not be broken by people who would betray her.
 I like stories that portray women as strong and independent, not cry-babies or whiners.

 As the story proceeded, it did become interesting.
 Especially with an arrest and Henry revealing his true self and Lord Entworth making his appearance, it was entertaining.
 But certain parts of the story fell flat.
-Like, when Mr. Lilly, Angelica’s dad goes off with his lover, noting more about it is mentioned in the story.
+Like, when Mr Lilly, Angelica’s dad goes off with his lover, nothing more about it is mentioned in the story.
 Then Edgar’s buddy who disappears after the arrest – nobody knows what happened to him.
-Also, in the end, when Henry confesses the truth, Lord Entworth is nowhere in the picture.
+Also, at the end, when Henry confesses the truth, Lord Entworth is nowhere in the picture.
 I know it’s all fiction but I felt that the poor thing needed some closure.